 250 University Avenue California, PA 15419

-Formerly known as Mount Mercy College, Carlow University has grown, and is situated in the Oakland section of Pittsburgh.
+Formerly known as Mount Mercy College, Carlow University has grown, and is one of three colleges in Pittsburgh situated near the city’s Oakland section.
 There are two additional locations in Cranberry & Greensburg, PA.
 The University is divided into two colleges plus a graduate school, the College of Arts & Sciences & the College of Professional Studies, which includes the Schools of Management, Nursing & Education.
 Carlow also provides several Distance Learning Opportunities.

 Popular majors at Carlow University include Nursing, Education, Business Admin., Biology, Psychology, and Art Studies